 DrugsDisclosed has gathered medical insights from 6684 real-world patients taking Medicines used for ADHD.
 These patients are from different countries, lifestyles and healthcare systems, their unifying characteristic is the medicine they take.

 6636 patients taking Medicines used for ADHD were asked how effective they found their medicine.
 Luckily 73% responded very positively about Medicines used for ADHD reporting that they were very / extremely effective, while 18% reported that they felt Medicines used for ADHD was only somewhat effective for them.
 Finally 9% of the patients asked reported that Medicines used for ADHD had only a slight or very little effect for them.

-A patient survey asked 5728 patients just how confident they felt about taking Medicines used for ADHD?
-77% replied postivly that they felt either very or extremely confident when it came to taking Medicines used for ADHD.
-18% of the patients replied they were only slightly confident, while 5% of them responded feeling only slightly confident when it came to taking Medicines used for ADHD.
+In a recent patient survey, we asked 6087 patients how confident they felt about taking Medicines used for ADHD?
+78% of those we asked said that they felt either very or extremely confident when it came to taking Medicines used for ADHD. while 17% responded that they were only slightly confident leaving 5% of the patients we asked responded feeling only slightly confident when taking Medicines used for ADHD.

 Surveying 6009 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for ADHD) outweighed its disadvantages.
 A group of 75% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for ADHD may have.
 14% of the patients felt this and a reduced level and reported feeling only a moderate extent.
 At the bottom of the scale were 11% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.